djt5019/sample-cookbook/README.md

 * [ ] Install Docker and supporting APT packages.
 * [ ] Start the Docker service
 * [ ] Install a Crontab that wipes out all Docker containers.
-* [ ] Start a Docker container running some application if one does not already exist.
+* [ ] Start a MySQL Docker container if one does not already exist.
 * [ ] Write tests validating the system is up to speed.

 Tools